 LEG STRAP: Gashira Haidate come with a strap on the back of the apron to secure the haidate to the leg while running.
 Kachi Haidate don’t have this feature.

-OTHER NOTES: Kachi class haidate only offer a basic style of plating where Gashira offers several verity of plating with and without chainmail.
+OTHER NOTES: Kachi class haidate only offer a basic style of plating where the Gashira style offers several varities of plating with or without chainmail.

 Kachi Class Suneate have no chainmail.

-Gashira suneate have chainmail linking the plates, which adds extra protection and detailing (depending on model).
+Gashira suneate have chainmail linking the plates.
+This adds extra protection and detailing (depending on model).

 Kachi Class – No threading around knee lacing.
 Thin lacing to tie suneate around the shin.